 ― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass

-NUUM is a collective of multidisciplinary artists committed to bringing multiple forms together into a total work of art.
-We work across a broad range of forms including movement, sound, text, visual art and coded rules of interaction.
+NUUM is a collective of artists committed to bringing multiple forms together into a total work of art.
+We work across a broad range of disciplines including movement, sound, text, visual art and coded rules of interaction.

 We strive to create work that can be sensed and felt rather than explained and articulated.